alters-mit/sticky_mitten_avatar/Documentation/frame_data.md

 # Your code here.

-# Prints all objects held by the left mitten at the last frame.
+# Prints all objects held by the left mitten.
 print(c.frame.held_objects[Arm.left])
 ```